 Dejvice farmers market is our “home” market: we live about five minutes by walk from it and visit it on Saturday mornings.
 It's a big market with around a hundred stands and facilities for kids.
 It is also a great place to visit if you are planning to see the Prague Castle, only a 20-minute walk away, or the National Technical Library behind the Technical University next door.

-The first stand we see when we walk from our home is the stand of the Doubleshot coffee roasters that run the Muj salek kavy cafe in the Karlin district and the Kavarna Misto cafe nearby.
+The first stand we see when we walk from our home is the stand of Kavovy klub run by the good people of Kafe Karlin in the Karlin district and the Kavarna Misto cafe nearby.
 We are happy to stand the line to get their delicious coffee.
 Next up: cukrárstvi Karlovy Vary, which sells great (and often absurdly big) Czech pastries.
 How do you find them?
 Just look for the longest line in the market.
 That’s them, and yes: it is totally worth the wait.
 Just get a kremrole and you might find yourself standing in the same line for seconds.
-The market includes stands of several bakeries selling Czech bread, buns, croissants and so on.
+The market includes stands of several bakeries selling Czech bread, buns, croissants and so on - if you see a young man with a beard and New Balance sneakers sell bread, drop everything and stand in the line.
+That's the Praktika bakery.
 The sausages and other charcuterie from Lahudkarstvi Svacek are another staple.